ThinhPham24/YOLOv8/README.md

 # YOLOv8
-Train yolov8 on colab and predict on PC
+Trainning yolov8 on colab and prediction on PC